marcolardera/chatgpt-cli/README.md

 - Use the command line option `--key` or `-k`

 If more then one API Key is provided, ChatGPT CLI follows this priority order: *Command line option > Environment variable > Configuration file*

+### Configuration file

+The configuration file *config.yaml* can be found in the default config directory of the user defined by the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

 ## Models